In recent films, Batman said, “A hero can be anyone,” and “It’s what I do that defines me.”

 Members of the New Mexico Justice League not only visit hospitals but also work with organizations such as the Children’s Miracle Network, Mothers Against Drunk Driving, the New Mexico Autism Society and Wounded Warriors.
 On average, they make 20 to 25 appearances each year.

 Just like Batman, tragedy in Blackman’s childhood led him to don the Batman cape and mask.
 “I had a close friend who had cancer when I was younger,” Blackman recalled, “and I stayed with him in the hospital while he was going through chemo.
 I remember that feeling of wanting to help.”

 When asked about his choice of super hero characters, without hesitation, Blackman said, “I’ve always liked Bruce Wayne/Batman.
 Adam West, who portrayed Batman in 1966, and I share the same birthday.
 It just seemed like the perfect choice.”

-That perfect choice brings with it the most rewarding experience for Blackman, who describes the kids’ reaction to seeing Batman and other characters as “surreal.”
+choice brings with it the most rewarding experience for Blackman, who describes the kids’ reaction to seeing Batman and other characters as “surreal.”